Courts, not the Minnesota Legislature, should rule on Red Lake, White Earth lands

 The Mille Lacs case arose from a lawsuit the Mille Lacs Band filed in 1990 against the state, alleging the band had reserved in an 1837 treaty it signed with the federal government the right to hunt and fish in all or parts of what are now 12 east-central Minnesota counties.
 The same treaty had been litigated for a decade in Wisconsin by Chippewa living there, whose rights were affirmed to harvest up to half the game and fish in the northern third of that state.

-Hoping to avoid a similar clean-sweep court decision favoring the Mille Lacs Band, the Minnesota DNR at the time, led by commissioner Rod Sando, negotiated a deal that would have given the band an exclusive fishing zone on Lake Mille Lacs, as well as six other lakes and parts of two rivers.
+Hoping to avoid a similar clean-sweep court decision favoring the Mille Lacs Band, the Minnesota DNR at the time, led by Commissioner Rod Sando, negotiated a deal that would have given the band an exclusive fishing zone on Lake Mille Lacs, as well as six other lakes and parts of two rivers.
 The band also would get 7,500 acres of public land and $10 million.

-In exchange it would agree not to commercially fish Mille Lacs.
+In exchange, it would agree not to commercially fish Mille Lacs.

-The agreement was subject to approval by the band and the Legislature, and on March 2, 1993, the band voted thumbs-up, 200-134.
+The agreement was subject to approval by the band and the Legislature, and on March 2, 1993, the band voted thumbs-up 200-134.
 But the Legislature, subject to intense opposition by hunters, anglers and landowners in the disputed region, killed the deal.

 The dispute, the sportsmen and sportswomen said, was properly the province of courts and judges, not the DNR and not politicians.

-Notwithstanding the many walleye management challenges that have followed the Supreme Court's Mille Lacs decision, that opinion proved prescient, because what was not known at the time, or at least not known publicly, was that seven other Chippewa bands — Fond du Lac in Minnesota and six from Wisconsin — ultimately would become part of the dispute's resolution because they had signed the same 1837 treaty.
+Notwithstanding the many walleye management challenges that have followed the Supreme Court’s Mille Lacs decision, that opinion proved prescient because what was not known at the time, or at least not known publicly, was that seven other Chippewa bands — Fond du Lac in Minnesota and six from Wisconsin — ultimately would become part of the dispute’s resolution because they had signed the same 1837 treaty.

-That meant the DNR or the Legislature would have had to negotiate with those bands the same or similar deal it had awarded to the Mille Lacs band, adding levels of politics-infused complexity that would have made the Paris Peace Accords look like a walk in the park.
+That meant the DNR or the Legislature would have had to negotiate with those bands the same or a similar deal it had awarded to the Mille Lacs band, adding levels of politics-infused complexity that would have made the Paris Peace Accords look like a walk in the park.

 The point for present purposes is that either the Red Lake Band of Chippewa has legitimate treaty claims or it doesn’t.
 Ditto White Earth — or any other bands or groups.